How To Meditate

-Later, as you become better at learning how to tune out distraction and noises, you can take your practice anywhere.
+Later, as you become better at learning how to tune out distractions and noises, you can take your practice anywhere.
 The beach, a park, or even walking down a path can be a place of mindfulness and meditation.

 Breathing is the core of your practice.
 It both centers you, brings you better health, and it is your focal point.

 So to begin your meditation, sit comfortably.
-You can sit on the floor, a chair, anywhere that you can be comfortable without slouching.
+You can sit on the floor, on a chair, anywhere that you can be comfortable without slouching.
 There are a lot of meditation positions that you can explore but let’s just start with sitting comfortably.

-Breathing should come naturally, not too fast and not too forced.
+Breathing should come naturally, not too fast, and not too forced.
 You want to take nice long breaths as you inhale through your nose and out with your mouth.
 Gently allow more air into your lungs each time until you take 4-5 nice deep breaths.
 Then you can return to your normal breathing.

 Is it shallow?
 Fast or slow?